idimitriadis0/TheCafeTranFiles/CafeTran Espresso - 5 Project templates.md

 - **Open project templates** = Open an already saved project template.
 You will be asked to select which template file to open.
 - **Save in project template** = Save the current state in a project template as an .xml file.
 You will be asked to select a location and file name.
 The Save dialogue filters only .xml files.
 - **Remove current project template** = Self-explanatory.
 But how can you tell which is that?
 The current project template is indicated in the upper-left section of the Dashboard, just above the Total Recall column.
-- To which we can add another Dashboard menu item, not picture above: **New Dashboard**.
+- To which we can add another, not pictured above: **New Dashboard**.
 This command removes the current project template.
 After that, you can work either without any project templates, or treat it as the entry point to create a new project template from the modified Dashboard state.

 ### How to save the current state in a project template

-If you are happy with the current configuration and wish to store it for reuse in the future, just select "Save in a new template" in the Dashboard menu and select a save location and a file name in the dialog that opens.
+If you are happy with the current configuration and wish to store it for reuse in the future, after closing your project, just select "Save in a new template" in the Dashboard menu and chose a save location and a file name in the dialog that opens.

 Simple.
 But **here's the trick**:

 We know that CafeTran trackes and saves automatically the latest settings in whichever project template is currently used.

-To save the current state for future reuse, without modifying any further, you should stop using the project template once you have saved it.
+To save the current state for future reuse, without modifying it any further, you should stop using the project template after saving it.

 There are two methods to do that:
-- Save a second project template (with a different name) just after saving the first one ( the "master" template, so to speak) and continue using that.
+- Save a second project template (with a different name) just after saving the first one ( the "master" project template, so to speak) and continue using that.
 - Apply the Dashboard menu ≡ actions "Remove current project template" or "New Dashboard" to unload the project template.

 Any further modifications will not be stored in the (first) saved project template.

+At any moment, you can then open(load) the saved project template to restore and reuse the saved state.

 ### Where to save project templates